simonharnqvist/bpp-msci-workflow/README.md

 For more details on how to set up the `msci.txt` file, please see https://github.com/bpp/bpp/releases/download/v4.4.1/msci-create.pdf

 #### Email and account ####
 These are passed to Slurm.
 If you are not on a Slurm based system, you'll have to edit the scripts to make it work.
-Sorry.

 ## 2. Run pipeline ##
 Once everything is set up, you can run the pipeline with: </br>
 `snakemake -c1 --use-conda`

 ## 3. Analyse results ##
 BP&P will output files called things like coding_1_out.txt in the working directory.
+For help with interpreting the output, see the BP&P manual.